What is gynophobia?

 - Sedatives: Benzodiazepines help calm your body by diminishing your anxiety.
 These medications are highly addictive and should be used with caution.
-If you have a past history of alcohol or drug abuse, avoid taking benzodiazepines.
+Benzodiazepines may not be right for you if you have a history of alcohol or drug use.

 Gynophobia can have a huge negative affect on your quality of life.
 Possible complications of gynophobia include social isolation, mood disorders, substance abuse, and suicidal thoughts or attempts.

 It’s critical for you to ask for help if you need it.
 It’s even more important if you have children who are, or could be affected by, your phobia.
 Proper treatment can help you reduce your anxiety and enjoy living your life normally again.
 The key to recovery success is continuing your treatment plan to keep your gynophobia symptoms at bay.